Haraj-backend/hex-monscape/cmd/server/web/README.md

 # Web UI

-Built with Vue 3 + Vite.
+The web UI for Hex Pokebattle game, built with Vue 3 + Vite.

-TODO:

-1. Fix scenario advanced.
-2. Implement "Finished" page.
+To play the game, simply run `make run` from root folder of the project, then open `http://localhost:9186` in your browser and you're good to go!